Rohitp2020/App_Kivy/README.md

 # App_Kivy
 A simple app using Kivy in python.
-With using webhook-github from Jenkins for automation
+With using webhook-github from Jenkins for automations.